Eliminating the Barriers: Demystifying Wi-Fi Baseband Design and Introducing the PicoScenes Wi-Fi Sensing Platform: Characterizing the Pervasive CSI Distortion

-In this test, the QCA9300 NIC installed in laptop A injects HT-rate packets at the 2432MHz channel.
-Both QCA9300 and IWL5300 NICs installed in laptop B receive the packets but under 3 different Channel Modes, namely HT20, HT40+ and HT40-.
-Therefore, we have a total of 6 NIC-Channel Mode combinations.
-Fig.~\ref{fig:rx_diversity} shows the average magnitude and phase of the received CSI.
+In this test, the QCA9300 NIC installed on laptop A continuously injected 802.11n HT20-rate packets at the 2432 MHz channel.
+Both the QCA9300 and IWL5300 NICs installed on laptop B received the packets with three different channel modes, namely, HT20, HT40+ and HT40-.
+In this way, we collected the received CSI data from a total of 6 NIC-channel mode combinations (2 NIC models $\times$ 3 channel modes).
+Fig.~\ref{fig:rx_diversity} shows the average magnitude and phase of the CSI.

-Before the analysis, let's recap the 802.11n Channel Mode briefly.
-HT20 or HT40+/- refers to the HT format 20MHz or 40MHz channel.
-The latter doubles the bandwidth to subsume an adjacent channel which is with higher or lower carrier frequency, meanwhile it shifts the carrier frequency to the center of the merged channel.
-HT40+/- mode can also communicate with HT20 channel, transmitting data in only half of its total bandwidth and filling the other half with 0.
-Fig.~\ref{fig:rx_diversity} shows three key observations of the distortion.
+Before the analysis, we briefly recap the 802.11n channel modes.
+HT20 or HT40+/- refers to the 802.11n HT-format channel with a 20 or 40 MHz bandwidth, respectively.
+The HT40+/- modes double the bandwidths to 40 MHz by subsuming an adjacent 20 MHz bandwidth channel with a higher or lower carrier frequency, shifting the carrier frequency toward the center of the merged channels.
+An HT40+/- channel can also communicate with an HT20 channel by transmitting and receiving the signals with only the higher or lower half of its 40 MHz bandwidth.

-\begin{enumerate}[leftmargin=*] \item the CSI difference shown in Fig.~\ref{fig:rx_diversity} can only be attributed to the Rx baseband and the NIC-Channel Mode combination, as the Tx end and the cable connection remain unchanged during the test. \item in HT20 Channel Mode, both NICs exhibit roughly symmetrical distortions.
-The magnitude and phase show M-shaped distortion and the lying S-shaped distortion, respectively.
-Both distortions are strong and we cannot ignore them. \item in HT40+/- Channel Modes, both magnitude and phase distortion are heavily biased, especially in the case of IWL5300.
-Interestingly, we find that the biased response (both magnitude and phase) is similar to the stretched version of the left or right half of the HT20 response. \end{enumerate}
+We made three observations about the distortion from Fig.~\ref{fig:rx_diversity}. \begin{enumerate}[leftmargin=*] \item The CSI difference shown in Fig.~\ref{fig:rx_diversity} can be attributed only to the Rx baseband and the NIC-channel mode configurations because the Tx end remained unchanged during the test. \item In the HT20 channel mode, both NICs exhibited approximately symmetrical distortion.
+The magnitude and phase show an M-shaped distortion and a horizontal S-shaped distortion, respectively.
+Both types of distortion were strong. \item In the HT40+/- channel modes, both the magnitude and phase distortion were heavily biased, especially in the case of the IWL5300.
+Interestingly, we find that the biased response is similar to a stretched version of the left or right half of the HT20 response. \end{enumerate}